Chapter Sixty One III

 Ning insisted, she says it keeps her occupied while the baby slept and for us to just enjoy it.
 She considers it productive exercise and she feels some obligation for free living expenses.
 Janah decided to let it slide.
 Ning seems genuinely happy to do it, I sure couldn’t find a reason to object.
 I’m a neat freak and Ning’s work parallels my own.

 Finally, word comes, the Surveillance team tracked the hit man long enough to have a feel for his routines, and something happened that doesn’t fit his solitary lifestyle.
 He left his apartment with a small valise, went to the airport and flew to Orlando Florida.
 Surveillance followed him to a nondescript motel, tagged his rental car with a tracking device, and followed him to an office building in downtown Orlando, then to a neighborhood in the suburbs.
 That revealed his target, a businessman in his early fifties.
 He works at a software company called Nanosoft.
 They followed the target into the building, heard several people at the reception area greet him as Mr. Campbell.
-A check of the incorporation documents revealed him to be Jackson Campbell, CEO of Nanosoft.
-The company is private.
-There had been off and on rumors that a couple of major corporations had an interest in buying it.
+A check of the incorporation documents revealed him to be Jackson Campbell, CEO of Nanosoft, the company is private.
+There had been off and on rumors that a couple of major corporations had an interest in acquisition.
 Nothing had come of it and it seemed unlikely the companies involved would resort to murder.

 A little digging reveals tensions within the immediate family.
 Surveillance let it drop, any further research might reveal their presence.
 That could either scare the parties into dropping the contract, or speed it up, no way to tell.
 Informing Campbell that he’s a target settles the immediate problem, surely to Campbell’s relief.
 Surveillance could even demonstrate that the hitter is following Campbell.
 That would likely scare him off, it wouldn’t result in any prosecutions.
 If he was questioned he could claim he was hired to check up on Campbell’s morals, to follow him for competitive reasons.
 He wouldn’t even get fined for stalking.
 He hadn’t approached the target, spoken to him or asked for anything.
 At best he’d just lay low until the dust settled and resume his career after a brief vacation.